PERFORMANCE TESTING

 Then, searches were performed loading resource collections for individual patients.
 Initially these searches were performed in a single-threaded fashion, and user concurrency was gradually increased to a final setting of 200 concurrent users.
 Every search used a randomly chosen patient ID from the initially loaded collection.

-The large variation in 99th percentile requests appears to have been caused by garbage collection cycles.
-Allocating additional RAM to the Smile CDR application servers and processes would likely help to mitigate this. |
+This figure shows search latency as user concurrency is increased.
+The large variation in 99th percentile requests appears to have been caused by garbage collection cycles. |

 Processor capacity in the 4-process cluster is shown below.